noaa-onms/cinms/modals/_captions.md

 ## Figure App.E.11.6.

-A figure showing levels of cancer-causing petroleum-linked chemicals found in the Channel Islands (blue) and offshore sites (red).
+A figure showing levels of carcinogenic (cancer-causing) petroleum-linked chemicals found in the Channel Islands (blue) and offshore sites (red).
 Figure credit: D. Apeti/[NOAA, Mussel Watch](https://www.waterboards.ca.gov/water_issues/programs/swamp/mussel_watch.html).

 ### Details

 Mean Total Extractables (TE) for individual Polycyclic Aromatic Hydrocarbons or PAHs are compared between Channel Islands (blue) and other offshore sites (red).
 PAHs are organic contaminants that are carcinogenic.
 Invertebrate species typically have limited ability to metabolize PAHs; however, they typically do not biomagnify because vertebrates can metabolize them more easily.
 Concentrations of PAHs are variable, but concentrations at CINMS are usually equivalent, if not lower than other offshore locations.
 There are multiple potential explanations for this finding, including limited spatial resolution, limited recent data, possible return to background levels consistent with the southern California mainland after remediation, or improved instrumentation and analytics that have been developed since data collection began.
-Due to this, more through research and data collection is required to confirm this trend.
+Due to this, more thorough research and data collection is required to confirm this trend.

 ## Figure App.E.11.7.